 The heritage trail would make an interesting outing for history buffs.
 The markers are well written and informative, although it would have been better if there were some directions provided on how to get from one marker to the next.

-As interesting as it is, it would be difficult to bring young children around the entire trail.
-There is plenty of walking to do and it is difficult for children to appreciate the heritage of the place, especially on a self-guided tour.
+As interesting as it is, it could be difficult to bring young children around the entire trail.

 Instead, what we recommend for families who wish to explore the area is to stop by for a meal followed by a short walk.

 The architecture makes the area interesting to explore.
-Small esoteric shops such as Woods in the Books and Books Actually invite browsing shoppers in as well.
+Small esoteric shops such as Woods in the Books draw browsing shoppers in as well.

 Even if you don’t go on the Tiong Bahru Heritage Trail, there are plenty of ways to appreciate the heritage of Singapore’s first housing estate.